 American Fork Canyon also had extensive mining at one time.
 In the area of Mary Ellen Flat there is a cemetery where many miners are buried.

 "Undocumented" Burial Sites

 There were burials sites just about everywhere, as many people desired to be laid to rest by favorite trees, hills, mountains, etc. A particularly beautiful site might have several burials.

 1894-1899 - Thaddeus H. Cluff

-Obstacles had to be overcome in moving the bodies from their original graves in other cemeteries to their new location in the Provo City Cemetery.
-Many tales were related about some of the horrors of their work.
+Many obstacles had to be overcome in order to move bodies from their original graves in other cemeteries to their new location in the Provo City Cemetery.
+There are many tales of the horrors of this work.